 The peripheral system

+is responsible for the information used in motor planning, balance, determining where to focus and how to compare the information from the two eyes.
 While many patients may pass all tests in terms of the focal system, the mismatch between the focal and peripheral system can leave them with many symptoms and difficulties.
 This is a frustrating experience for many patients as they are repeatedly told their vision is ‘fine’.

 Improve eye-brain coordination through Opto-mization™ Training

 At the Opto-mization NeuroVisual Performance Centre, we assess how your eyes and brain work together and develop a program to improve the efficiency of your neurovisual pathway.
 This can include Opto-mization Training™ and Ergoptics™ lens prescription to enhance eye tracking, visual processing and focusing abilities that support reading, comprehension and focus.